 Disability Resource Center and Access to College Instruction

-The State College of Florida, Manatee-Sarasota's procedure for the provision of reasonable academic accommodations was purposefully designed to ensure the inclusive and total access of disabled individuals to credit and non-credit courses at the college while at the same time maintaining the integrity and quality of the college's academic programs.The procedures are dynamic and interactive in that they need to respond to the unique limitations of the disabled individual and at the same time insure the highest academic standards and program integrity.
-Following, is a brief overview of academic accommodations provided by Disability Resource Center (DRC), and the four steps for obtaining them.
+The State College of Florida, Manatee-Sarasota's procedure for the provision of reasonable academic accommodations was purposefully designed to ensure the inclusive and total access of individuals with a disability to credit and non-credit courses at the college while at the same time maintaining the integrity and quality of the college's academic programs.The procedures are dynamic and interactive in that they need to respond to the unique limitations of the individual with a disability and at the same time insure the highest academic standards and program integrity.

-To documented disabled students the Disability Resource Center (DRC) provides academic accommodations consisting of adaptive devices and equipment such as enlargers, tape recorders, Franklin Spellers, computers, etc., and/or auxiliary staff such as interpreters, readers, and amanuensis (volunteer note-takers).
+To registered DRC students, the Disability Resource Center (DRC) provides academic accommodations consisting of adaptive devices and equipment such as enlargers, tape recorders, Franklin Spellers, computers, etc., and/or auxiliary staff such as ASL interpreters, readers and volunteer note-takers.
 These aids are not arbitrarily provided but rather dependent on the nature of the student's disability and the nature or mode of the college activity.

 The aids are selected for the purpose of overcoming functional limitations of the students with regards to accessing, processing, recording and / or retrieving information.
-For example, a sign language interpreter would provide a deaf individual with access to oral presentations (lectures).
+For example, an ASL interpreter would provide a deaf individual with access to oral presentations (lectures).
 Similarly, a reader would provide a blind student with access to printed material.
-Mobility-impaired students may need an amanuensis (volunteer note-taker) to record their class notes or a piece of equipment, such as a tape recorder.
+Mobility-impaired students may need a volunteer note-taker to record their class notes or equipment, such as a tape recorder.
 Academic accommodations that do not fundamentally alter the nature of the course or program of study are available to qualified students with documented disabilities.